 Mariana Bollo’s research

-Figure 1: Global calcium increases following addition of high concentration of the stressor tunicamycin.
-Measurement of cytosolic Ca2+ changes by confocal imaging of cultured human astrocytes expressing Ca2+ indicator GCaMP6-Cytb5.
+Figure 1: Global calcium increases following the addition of a high concentration of the stress inducer tunicamycin.

 COMPETITIVE RESEARCH FUNDS